EMDR (Eye Movement Desensitizing and Reprocessing) is a relatively new treatment technique that helps people…

 When Does EMDR Work Best?

-An estimated 70 percent of people experience some type of traumatic experience in their lives.
+EMDR therapy is utilized to help people plagued by their traumatic memories.
+This form of therapy is particularly effective in those clients suffering from post-traumatic stress disorder.
+It is estimated that 70 percent of people experience some type of traumatic experience in their lives.
 20 percent of these people develop post-traumatic stress disorder (PTSD) as a result.
 The symptoms of PTSD range from mild to severe depending on the person.
 Some are so entirely debilitated by their symptoms and have difficulties leaving the house.

-When the traumatic experience leaves a lasting impact and the person develops PTSD, therapists often turn to EMDR to help.
-Through working together, the individual and their therapist process through the difficult memories.
+When disturbing memories leave a lasting impact and the person develops PTSD, therapists often turn to EMDR to help.
+Through working together, the individual and their therapist process through difficult memories.
 As they work through each, they find their symptoms decrease over time to the point they no longer struggle with PTSD.

 How Effective is EMDR?